 As a result, you’re more susceptible to gaining neck fat.
 Alcohol may also cause you to feel and look bloated, especially around your face.
 That is why when you are drinking alcohol or recently have, it may appear that you have more neck fat than you really do.

 Although it’s impossible to quantify how much alcohol you can consume without having it contribute to gaining neck fat, you’re better off not drinking any at all.
 Of course for some people, that may be easier said than done.
+If you feel you have a dependency on alcohol, please get some help which is readily available.

 Adopt a Ketogenic Diet